Medical Council of India Standing Orders

 - three members from amongst nominated members,

-- two members from amongst representatives, of registered graduates, and
+- two members from amongst representatives, of

 - one member of the Licentiates Group,